xenharmonic-devs/sonic-weave/documentation/dsl.md

 ## Enumerated chords

-List out all of the fractions in a scale can get tedious so there's a shorthand for harmonic (a.k.a. overtonal or otonal) chords where the intervals have simple relationships with each other.
+Listing out all of the fractions in a scale can get tedious so there's a shorthand for harmonic (a.k.a. overtonal or otonal) chords where the intervals have simple relationships with each other.

 Let's take a look at a subset of our major scale:
 ```c